 - What is a deeply held value of yours?

 - What’s one achievement that you’re incredibly proud of?

 Right away, you should have an idea or two for a clear niche you could start blogging about.
 It’s ok if your niche grows, evolves and changes over time.

 How to Know if There’s a Business Opportunity for Your Blog Niche (to Eventually Make Money Blogging)

 If you want to make money from your blog, you’ll also want to do a bit of research to see if there is a market demand for your niche.
 What this means is: Are people actively searching for what you’re writing about?
 And can you add value and help them in a way that makes you money?

 In order to create a business from your blog, you need to solve a real problem for people.
 To do this, I use a simple spreadsheet I call the Niche Market Demand Checker (you can get a free copy of it in my course right here), which will help make sure you create content that your target audience will find useful.

 Now, let’s do a little keyword research.
 Enter one of those keywords from above into your Google search.
-If there are tens of millions (or more) results, that’s a pretty strong indicator that people care about your topic.
-But to be extra sure, I like to use a free tool like Twinword Ideas to check the Monthly Search Volume (how many people are searching for this term each month).
+If there are tens of millions (or more) results, that’s a pretty strong indicator that people care about this specific topic.
+But to be extra sure, I use my very own free keyword research tool to check the Monthly Search Volume (how many people are searching for this term each month).